Roman Libya: History

-The territory of Tripolitania was characterized by the presence of a strong punic influence in the three main cities (Tripolitania means "land of three cities") of Oea (actual Tripoli), Sabratha and Leptis Magna, but by the end of Augustus time the coastal area was nearly fully Romanised.
+The territory of Tripolitania was characterized by the presence of a strong Punic influence in the three main cities (Tripolitania means "land of three cities") of Oea (modern-day Tripoli), Sabratha and Leptis Magna, but by the end of Augustus time the coastal area was nearly fully Romanised.

-Few were the raids of nomadic tribes of the desert against the cities of the province for at least the first two centuries.
+Raids by nomadic desert tribes against the cities of the province were rare for at least the first two centuries.
 We know that at the time of Emperor Domitian, the Nasamones (a Libyan tribe living south of Leptis Magna) rebelled, bringing destruction and defeating the Legatus legionis of Augusta III Cneo Suelli Flacco, who had gone to meet them.
-But when he later returned with reinforcements, he crushed them all, so that Domitian could say before the Roman Senate the famous: "I prevented Nasamoni to exist".
+But when he later returned with reinforcements, he crushed them all, so that Domitian could say before the Roman Senate the famous: "I prevented Nasamoni from existing".

-Instead more serious was the Jewish revolt striking mainly the Pentapolis in the time of Trajan (in 115–116 AD).
+More serious was the Jewish revolt, striking mainly the Pentapolis in the time of Trajan (in 115–116 AD).
 In Cyrenaica, the rebels were led by one Lukuas or Andreas, who called himself "King" (according to Eusebius of Caesarea).
 His group destroyed many temples, including those to Hecate, Jupiter, Apollo, Artemis, and Isis, as well as the civil structures that were symbols of Rome, including the Caesareum, the basilica, and the thermae (Imperial public baths).
 The Greek and Roman populations were massacred: the 4th-century Christian historian Paulus Orosius records that the violence so depopulated the province of Cyrenaica that new colonies had to be established by Hadrian:

 The Jews ... waged war on the inhabitants throughout Libya in the most savage fashion, and to such an extent was the country wasted that, its cultivators having been slain, its land would have remained utterly depopulated, had not the Emperor Hadrian gathered settlers from other places and sent them thither, for the inhabitants had been wiped out.

 After Hadrian, Christianity started to be the most important religion in Roman Libya until the arrival of the Arabs.